The Lord of the Rings

 Related e |

-The Lord of the Rings is an epic high fantasy novel written by the English academic and philologist J. R. R. Tolkien.
-The story began as merely a sequel to Tolkien's earlier work, The Hobbit, but eventually developed into a much larger story.
+The Lord of the Rings is an epic high fantasy novel written by English philologist and University of Oxford professor J. R. R. Tolkien.
+The story began as a sequel to Tolkien's 1937 children's fantasy novel The Hobbit, but eventually developed into a much larger work.
 It was written in stages between 1937 and 1949, much of it during World War II.
+It is the second best-selling novel ever written, with over 150 million copies sold.